Lightweight Full-Convolutional Siamese Tracker: LightFC

 \section{LightFC}

-The key factor of designing LightFC is to enhance the nonlinear expressiveness of full-convolutional model.
+The key factor of designing LightFC is to improve the feature representation of the full-convolutional model.
 Fig.\ref{fig:fig2} shows the overall architecture of LightFC, which consists of a backbone, an Efficient Cross-Correlation Module (ECM), and an Efficient Rep-Center Head (ERH).
-Our work can be summarized as four parts.
-First, the most suitable backbone network is identified for our tracking pipeline from a broad range of efficient networks.
-Second, we analyze the success factors of current feature fusion modules for lightweight trackers.
-Based on these factors, we include rational utilization of nonlinear blocks, skip-connections, and reuse of search area feature to develop our ECM.
-Third, we analyze the characteristics of the Center-Head feature flow and rationally introduce reparameterization and channel attention to propose the ERH.
-Fourth, out of a large number of IoU loss functions, we select the most suitable box IoU loss function.
-In Section 4.3, we provide a detailed analysis of the effectiveness of each part.
+This work can be summarized as four parts.
+First, the most suitable backbone network for LightFC’s tracking pipeline is identified from a broad range of efficient networks.
+Second, this paper analyzes the success factors of current feature fusion modules for lightweight trackers and proposes three hypotheses: adding nonlinear blocks, skip-connections, and reusing search area features to develop the ECM.
+Third, this paper analyzes the bottleneck of feature flow representations in the center-head \cite{centerhead} and introduces reparameterization and channel attention to propose the ERH.
+Fourth, out of a large number of intersection-over-union (IoU) loss functions, the paper selects the most suitable box IoU loss function.
+A detailed analysis of the effectiveness of each part is provided in Section \ref{sec:subsection4.3}.